pivotal-cf/docs-tiledev/README.md

 If there is some documentation to add for an unreleased patch version of these docs, create a branch off of the live branch you intend to edit and create a pull request against that branch.
-After the version that change is targeting is released, the pull request can be merged and will be live the next time a documentation deployment occurs.
+After the version that change is targeting is released, the pull request can be merged and be live the next time a documentation deployment occurs.

 If the documentation is meant to be target several released versions, you must: